 Concurrently, a Neptune-Pluto sextile graced the skies, so their energies supported reform and further assisted in the breaking of cultural barriers and accepted norms.
 Though the Neptune-Pluto sextile was not uncommon, Pluto and the Great Conjunction formed a stellium in Libra, so they congregated for that time.
 The movement was said to take effect with a relatively low number of fatalities and violent disputes, remaining true to the Libran nature of events.

-You can see in the mundane chart of Poland that the three Jupiter-Saturn conjunctions (occurring at 9°, 8°rx and then 5° of Libra were moving over Poland’s Venus in Libra at this time, which trined the Moon of Poland’s chart and, with the Moon signifying the people of Poland and the chart’s Venus in domicile in Libra, here is perhaps another indication of how the movement happened as peacefully as it did.
-Another striking thing to consider is the fact that the Jupiter-Saturn conjunctions squared the Jupiter-Saturn opposition of the chart of Poland, forming the apex of a T-square configuration, no doubt potentially helping to create the great deal of tension that was created, with a double dose of significations from Jupiter and Saturn.
+You can see in the mundane chart of Poland that the three Jupiter-Saturn conjunctions (occurring at 9°, 8°rx and then 5° of Libra) were moving over Poland’s Venus in Libra at this time, also trining the Moon of Poland’s chart and, with the Moon signifying the people of Poland and the chart’s Venus in domicile in Libra, here is perhaps another indication of how and why the movement happened as peacefully as it did.
+Another striking thing to consider is the fact that the Jupiter-Saturn conjunctions squared the Jupiter-Saturn opposition of the chart of Poland, forming the apex of a T-square configuration, no doubt potentially helping to create the great deal of tension that came to the fore, with a double dose of significations from Jupiter and Saturn.
 We even have Poland’s Saturn-Neptune conjunction coming into play as well.

 Neptune signifies communism, socialism, far-left politics, dishonesty, shortcomings and ships, docks and sea freight.
 It can also signify faith and religion, like Jupiter.